-Secondly, the behaviour at node C changes.
+Secondly, the behaviour at stop C changes.
 Analogously to what happens in SFNet there is no transfer from L3.
-Node C is the end of L2 so passengers traversing this node must transfer.
+Stop C is the end of L2 so passengers traversing this stop must transfer.
 In the simulation 24% of them choose L3, 54% L4 and 22% L5.
 The latter two percentages might be surprising if one looks at the features of the lines: L4 and L5 have the same sum of travelling time: 10 minutes on board for L4, or 3 minutes walking plus 7 minutes on board for L5.
 However, L5 is more frequent so one would expect it to be chosen more often than L4.
 Instead L5 attracts not even as many passengers as L3 which is faster but much less frequent.
 This is a consequence of the search for the earliest arrival connection used in our simulation: We determine it by a simple forward-search Dijkstra algorithm on the time expanded network which stops as soon as the destination is reached.
 The path C-walking-F-L5-G-Z2 entails more nodes and links than C-L4-D-Z2 in the time-expanded network so it is explored always later than the other by the algorithm.
 The Dijkstra algorithm was coded so that when it compares two alternative subpaths to a node, if the path under analysis has the same cost as the current shortest path, the current shortest path is not updated.
 Therefore, the paths departing from C and including the walking link from C to F are never suggested by this “journey planner” when they have the same arrival time as those using L3 or L4.
 Note that this is not an error of the journey planner because the issue arises only when the two paths have the same arrival time and hence are both optimal.
 This example demonstrates that even the way in which information is coded and analysed may affect the usage of networks.
 A transit operator who is concerned that some lines will get overly used might be able to even out loads by changing the way some information is provided without increasing the costs for users.

 For ASAYC passengers L5 attracts one fourth of passengers at the beginning of the journey, subtracting passengers from both L1 and L2 in comparison to SFNet.
 In this case minimising travel time is not an objective for the decision maker and L5 is chosen more often because it is slower but its average frequency is twice those of the concurring lines at A. L2 remains the busiest but its patronage reduces to 0.44 in the segment A-B from 0.61 in SFNet.
 The homogeneity of L2 usage slightly increases in comparison to Busy (4) but still segment 3 carries one third less than segment 2.
-Similarly, the homogeneity of use of L5 increases because of the higher patronage for segment E-G. Node B is still the one with the highest average waiting time.
+Similarly, the homogeneity of use of L5 increases because of the higher patronage for segment E-G. Stop B is still the one with the highest average waiting time.

 4.4 User Utility